 Setting a custom date range in your Analytics Dashboard is useful to find specific data on how customers engage with your website and emails.
 When you set a date range, the metrics you choose will update according to the dates selected.
 This allows you to hone in on the performance of different metrics across the same time span and compare them to those of the same date range in any external analytics tools you may use.

 That being said, there are important factors to keep in mind to ensure that your analytics show what you expect to see.
-This article explains how custom date ranges work in Klaviyo so you can be confident that you're viewing the correct metrics.

 Adding a Custom Date Range